mikenakis/Cato/Cato-README.md

 ### What does it do?

-- It serves at [http://localhost:8080](http://localhost:8080) the contents of a certain directory.
+- It serves via http the contents of a certain directory.

 - It implements live-reload.